SRathinaGiri/PowerBI/README.md

 # Open an animation
 open StarSchema.html

+➡️ What's Next?

+This project is a living document, and there are many ways you can help it grow.
+Here are a few ideas for what to do next:

+    Create New Infographics: Develop new animations for other complex Power BI concepts.
+Some ideas include:

+        Data Lineage: Visualize the journey of data from its source to a final report.

+        DAX FILTER() vs. KEEPFILTERS(): An interactive demo explaining the subtle but important differences.

+        Many-to-Many Relationships: Show how bridge tables work to connect two dimension tables.

+    Improve Existing Infographics: Enhance the current animations with new features, better explanations, or more streamlined code.

+    Add New Concepts: Create a new folder for a different data analysis tool, such as Python or SQL, and build a set of infographics for that ecosystem.

+    Contribute to the Code:

+        Refine the CSS: Make the existing styles more modular and reusable.

+        Improve Accessibility: Add ARIA labels and keyboard navigation to make the infographics accessible to all users.

+        Optimize Performance: Minify the code or optimize the SVG assets to make the files load faster.

+Your contribution, no matter how big or small, will help make the world of data analytics more accessible to everyone.

 🤝 Contributions

 We welcome contributions!
 If you have an idea for a new infographic or want to improve an existing one, please feel free to open an issue or a pull request.
 This project is a community effort to make learning Power BI accessible to everyone.